-With several examples, the ways in which certain principles of ordering can be selected and implemented for teaching physics are shown.
-It always must be kept in mind that the choice of certain principles of ordering, in terms of the aim striven for, must lead to the presentation showing different forms.
-However, to maintain a coherence in further discussions
+There is an attempt to show by a number of examples the ways in which certain principles of ordering can be selected and implemented for teaching physics.
+It always must be kept in mind that the choice of certain principles of ordering on the basis of the aim that is striven for must lead to the fact that the presentation is going to show different forms.
+However, in order to try to maintain a coherent connection in the further discussion, a central theme is chosen as the point of departure: The dualistic character of light.